Ideas for student projects

-I am a tenured associate professor in dynamic game theory and coordinator of team Dynamic Game Theory within the Department of Data Science & Knowledge Engineering, Maastricht University (for information about the group, click here).
+I am a tenured associate professor in dynamic game theory and coordinator of team Dynamic Game Theory within the Department of Data Science & Knowledge Engineering, Maastricht University.
 My main interests lie in dynamic noncooperative game theory (originally especially Stackelberg and inverse Stackelberg games and development of theory of Stackelberg evolutionary games, nowadays any differential games; I even deal with some discrete-time dynamics), optimal control theory, and their application in solving complex problems (e.g. in cancer biology, mathematical biology, swarm robotics, and transport).
 I have been developing rigorous analytical methods and compare them with results of numerical computations and simulations.

 In optimal control, I am currently focusing on problems that might have nonsmooth and even discontinous solutions of associated Hamilton-Jacobi-Bellman-Isaacs equation.
 To solve such problems, methods of generalized characteristics and/or viscosity solution approach have to be applied.
 Known methods have to be often extended/adjusted if the problem of interest has a relatively high dimension.